"We are very proud of this great team of experts that we were extremely fortunate to be able to assemble.”

 Summer Program Leader & Founder

 Italian American and New York native, of Sicilian and Neapolitan roots, World Class Tenor, Eric Margiore, prides himself on a deep knowledge and understanding of the full throated vocal technique and style of the Golden Age Italian School, as well as an intense comprehension and appreciation of the great singers of that same era.
-Eric has studied with many of the prominent voice teachers and maestros in New York as well as internationally, with his most current being the world renowned, Bill Schumann, of the Academy of Vocal Arts in Philadelphia, USA.
+Eric has studied with many of the prominent voice teachers and maestros in New York as well as internationally.
 Having successfully transitioned from Baritone to Tenor in his early career, Eric has been privately sought after by those making a similar transition, as he is intimately versed in the technical demands and the nuances of repertoire, of both voice parts; that he can intellectually explain in theory, while clearly demonstrate in vocal example.